cea-trust-platform/trust-documentation/doc/source/srcs/user_tutorials/index.rst

 User tutorials
 ==============

-In this section, you can find tutorials for TRUST users.
+In this section, you can find tutorials for **TRUST** users.
 Start by creating a repository that will store each and every tutorials:

 .. code-block:: bash

-   $ mkdir TRUST_TUTORIALS
+   mkdir TRUST_TUTORIALS

 .. toctree::